yast/yast-yast2/library/cwm/doc/CWM.md

     is mandatory.

 -   `
-    "get_service_start_via_xinetd"
+    "get_service_start_via_socket"
-          ` is reference to a function with no parameter returning boolean value that says if the service is started via xinetd.
-It is optional, if not present, the xinetd part of the widget is not shown
+          ` is reference to a function with no parameter returning boolean value that says if the service is started via socket.
+It is optional, if not present, the socket part of the widget is not shown

 -   `
-    "set_service_start_via_xinetd"
+    "set_service_start_via_socket"
-          ` is a reference to a function with one boolean parameter saying if the service should be started via xinetd and return type void.
+          ` is a reference to a function with one boolean parameter saying if the service should be started via socket and return type void.
 It is optional.
 If it is setting the value to true, "set\_service\_auto\_start" is set to false.